tomgxz/Kraken/REPORT.md

   }
   ```

-  The `hideSaveLoader` function is asynchonous as it makes use of the `sleep` function, which delays the upcoming code by a given amount of miliseconds, in this case 1500.
-What this means in context is that the element will show either the tick or cross for 1.5 seconds, then revert back to the default icon.
+  The `hideSaveLoader` function is asynchronous as it uses the `sleep` function, which delays the upcoming code by a given amount of milliseconds, in this case, 1500.
+In context, this means that the element will show either the tick or cross for 1.5 seconds, then revert to the default icon.

   ```js
   // finishes the save loading animation and shows a success/fail icon